 Hong Fook Virtual Film Screening and Panel Discussion

 Since COVID-19 outbreak, the hidden risk factors impacting immigrant mental health have been increasingly influential now more than ever, but are still largely ignored and rarely heard.
-This March, Hong Fook Mental Health Foundation presents the film The World is Bright in partnership Story Money Impact.
+In March 2021, Hong Fook Mental Health Foundation presented the film The World is Bright in partnership Story Money Impact.

 In this film, when Qian Hui Deng and Xue Mei Li are notified by the Canadian government about their son Shi-Ming’s sudden death and burial on Canadian soil, they decide to travel from Beijing to Vancouver to search for answers.
 This documentary film chronicles the journey of the grieving parents as they navigate a new culture and a complex web of bureaucracy to uncover the truth behind their son’s death by suicide.
 The film thoroughly examines the intersection of immigration, family expectations and mental health.
 Set within the larger context of global migration and the growing anti-immigration sentiment around the world, the film also acts as an urgent call for solutions: How do we build a society that can be a real home, both physically and mentally fulfilling, for our future generations?